 - The Hood River to The Dalles segment includes a beautiful 4-mile car-free leg that goes through the Mosier Twin Tunnels, followed by a ride to the Rowena Crest Viewpoint and Columbia Gorge Discovery Center.

 One of the best and most scenic bike rides in Oregon links The Dalles and Hood River along the Historic Columbia River Highway.
 4.5 miles of this 26-mile route are car-free and include stunning river views and passage through two tunnels.

 The route also includes the Rowena Loops, 7 miles of dramatic hairpin curves that enabled the highway designers to maintain grades of 5% or less.
 When the highway was constructed (1916-1922), Model T cars did not have enough horsepower to climb steep hills, and the 5% grade was manageable for these vehicles.
 As a bicyclist, the loops will still require effort to climb and generate speeds above 20 mph on the way down – it’s not flat.

-Conveniently located near the Columbia Gorge Express transit stop and offer a variety of options including road, commuter, and eBikes
+- Bike rentals in Hood River – All conveniently located near the CAT stop and offer a variety of options including road, commuter, and eBikes

 Watersports - Rentals, Lessons & Guided Trips

 Arrive in The Dalles car-free AND play in the water.
 These locally based businesses have the gear and expertise.
 Bring yourself and your sunscreen to experience the Gorge from its defining feature, the Columbia River.

 - Oregon Kiteboarding, (541) 705-0475 – mobile kiteboarding school, can transport customers to lesson site